 Imagineering the City of the Future

-By the early 1960s, Walt Disney was a grandfather who wanted to create a more ideal future for his grandchildren.
+By the early 1960s, Walt Disney imagined an ideal future for his grandchildren.
 Read More

-By the early 1960s, Walt Disney was a grandfather who wanted to create a more ideal future for his grandchildren.
-He realized that he could apply what he had learned in creating Disneyland to real communities, even whole cities.
+By the early 1960s, Walt Disney imagined an ideal future for his grandchildren.
+He wanted to create real communities—even whole cities—by applying what he had learned in creating Disneyland.

-But he wanted to build something entirely new this time: not just a place to visit, but a place to live.
-And so he bought 27,500 acres of swampland in Florida to build “all the ideas and plans [he] could possibly imagine,” including his Experimental Prototype Community of Tomorrow (EPCOT).
+He decided to build something that was not a place to visit, but a place to live.
+And so he bought 27,500 acres of swampland in Florida to actualize “all the ideas and plans [he] could possibly imagine,” including his Experimental Prototype Community of Tomorrow (EPCOT).

-Concept and Scope Walt envisioned his futuristic city as being circular, with entertainment and commercial areas at its hub and community buildings and residential neighborhoods radiating outward.
+Concept and Scope Walt designed his futuristic city to be circular, with entertainment and commercial areas at its hub and community buildings and residential neighborhoods radiating outward.
 Automobile traffic would be kept underground, with only monorails, PeopleMovers and foot traffic above ground.

-EPCOT Center was at the time (1982) the largest construction project on Earth, costing between $800 million and $1.4 billion and taking 3 years to complete.
+Opening in 1982, EPCOT Center was the largest construction project on Earth, costing between $800 million and $1.4 billion and taking 3 years to complete.
 At 300 acres, it is more than twice the size of Magic Kingdom park.
-As Walt saw it, EPCOT Center would never be completed but would instead continue to evolve.

 Know Before You Go